fabric-testbed/ControlFramework/fabric_cf/Design.md

    - Ticket message exchange with broker
      - For NetworkServices:
        - check for any predecessors i.e. NetworkNode reservations to be Ticketed
-       - If ticketed, reservation is moved to BlockedTicket state
+       - If not ticketed, reservation is moved to BlockedTicket state
        - If failed, fail the reservation
        - Else,
          - Update BQM Node and Component Id in Node Map